degreepath/auditor/tests/snapshots/2018-19/major/physics.md

 ## Elective
-For this requirement, you must take one of the following courses:
+For this requirement, you must have at least one course taken with the “physics_elective” `attributes` attribute.

-- PHYS 112
-- PHYS 124
-- PHYS 125
-- PHYS 154
-- PHYS 246
-- PHYS 252
-- PHYS 396